The64thGamer/cheeseepedia/content/y95aghzasz1npfgn/content.md

-***u/funavatar* was an alleged Reddit account of a CEC corporate employee that divulged internal information and the likely opinions of CEC Corporate as they were happening, mainly around the developments of the {{< wiki-link "CEC Legacy Locations" >}}.**
+***u/funavatar* was an alleged Reddit account of a CEC corporate employee that divulged internal information and the likely opinions of CEC Corporate as they were happening, mainly around the developments of the [CEC Legacy Locations].**

 ## History